yungyuc/nsdhw_23au/project/ShangHungWan/README.md

 ## References

 - [1] Antonin Guttman.
 1984.
 R-trees: a dynamic index structure for spatial searching.
 In Proceedings of the 1984 ACM SIGMOD international conference on Management of data (SIGMOD '84).
 Association for Computing Machinery, New York, NY, USA, 47–57. <https://doi.org/10.1145/602259.602266>
 - [2] R-tree - Wikipedia.
-Retrieved from [https://en.wikipedia.org/wiki/R-tree](https://en.wikipedia.org/wiki/R-tree).
+Retrieved from <https://en.wikipedia.org/wiki/R-tree>
+- [3] Precision of coordinates - OpenStreetMap Wiki.
+Retrieved from <https://wiki.openstreetmap.org/wiki/Precision_of_coordinates>